moengage/Android-Sample/README.md

  **Note:** This sample application uses Timber for logging purposes.
 MoEngage SDK is not dependent on this library.
 You need not add this library while integrating the SDK.

+## Sample App Usage

+* Add your APP-ID in the Application class
- Please replace the dummy `google-services.json` file with your actual file.
+* Replace the dummy `google-services.json` file with your actual file.
+* Add the `agconnect-services.json` to the project for using HMS Push Kit.
+* Add the `App-id` and `App-Key` from Mi Console to use Xiaomi Push.

  ## Variations